tingyaohsu/SciCap/README.md

 Within the caption content, we have three attributes:

-- caption: caption after normalization
+- caption: caption after each normalization
 - sentence: sentence tokenize
 - token: word tokenize